javierh-castro/Javi3861/README.md

-- 👋 Hi, I’m @Javi3861
+- 👋 Hi, I’m Javier Castro
-- 👀 I’m interested in ...
+- ✉️  You can contact me at javi@2cc1gmail.com
-- 🌱 I’m currently learning ...
+- 🧠 I'm a fast learner
-- 💞️ I’m looking to collaborate on ...
+- 🧩 Problem Solver (I love them)
-- 📫 How to reach me ...
+- 🌱 Desarollador Software

 <!---
 Javi3861/Javi3861 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.